 The Beacon Business Alliance (formerly Beacon Hill Merchants) offers small business technical assistance and a wide range of programming with a focus on the commercial core, bringing more shoppers into our area, and improving connectivity between stakeholders.

 Here are some highlights of our work:

 - Neighborhood Networking: Develop ways for local businesses to network, and enhance each other’s customer base.
 Come to our monthly networking luncheon while enjoying local food!

-- Cross Promotion / Marketing: Collaborate with other districts along the Light Rail line to develop coordinated marketing campaigns.
+- Cross Promotion / Marketing: Collaborate with other districts along the Link light rail line to develop coordinated marketing campaigns.
 Develop an appropriate message to market Beacon Hill as a place to visit, shop, and dine.

 - Community Events: Along with quarterly networking luncheons, we plan and implement events that serve our mission to help promote our businesses and encourage community engagement.
-Among the events we have sponsored or produced are the Jefferson Park Jubilee, the Beacon Boogie, and Beacon Rocks.
+Among the events we have sponsored or produced are the Jefferson Park Jubilee, the Beacon Boogie, Beacon Rocks!, and Shop Seattle Gems.